Which city is cheaper, Phoenix or Columbia?

 The most populous city in the American Southwest, Phoenix is the capital city of Arizona and busiest hub of activity in the general area.
 Geographically it is located in the Sonoran Desert, making for long hot summers and mild winters.
 This climate has ensured a thriving tourism industry with plenty of attractions both in and around Phoenix.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Phoenix is $114.
+The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Phoenix is $187.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Columbia and Phoenix in more detail.
+What follows is a categorical breakdown of travel costs for Columbia and Phoenix in more detail.